mail-in-a-box/mailinabox/README.md

 This is a convenient way to run ldapsearch to with all the correct command line arguments.

-Cation: do not make LDAP database changes, such as adding users or groups directly using ldapmodify or any other LDAP database tools.
+Caution: do not make LDAP database changes, such as adding users or groups directly using ldapmodify or any other LDAP database tools.
 Use the MiaB admin interface or REST API!
 Adding or removing a user or group with the admin interface may trigger additional database and system changes by the management daemon, such as updating DNS zones for new email domains, updating group memberships, etc.

 Migration